20 Jun– 14 Aug 2021 (approx)

 Register for 6 credit hours during summer term.
 Possible courses include:

-- ELANG 325 The Grammar of English (3 credit hours)
+ELANG 468 Varieties of English (3 credit hours)

-- ELANG 468 Varieties of English (3 credit hours)
+ELANG 524 History of the Book (3 credit hours)

-Includes LDS, undergraduate full tuition (increased cost for graduate and non-LDS students), housing, group transportation and lodging on field trips, and international health insurance coverage.
+Includes Latter-day-Saint, undergraduate full tuition (increased cost for graduate and non-Latter-day-Saint students), housing, group transportation and lodging on field trips, and international health insurance coverage.

 Accompanying spouses need to be credit-bearing participants on the program.
 Spouses will also need to apply online and take the preparation course.